If you are hoping to be able to tell the Judge your life story, you are in for a surprise.

 6. Focus on the big picture.
 It's not necessary to refute every single allegation that your spouse raises.
 Keep your eye on what is important in the case and make sure your testimony supports the key points in your case.
 The more issues your raise, the more likely it will be that the Judge is distracted from the main issues and decides can miss your message.
 Temporary Hearings set the tone for the final hearing in your case.
 Judges tend to adopt the same or similar findings at the final hearing that they put in place at the Temporary Hearing.
 Don't overlook the importance of the Temporary hearing and its impact on your case.

-For more information, reach out to our experienced Georgia family law attorneys.
+For more information, reach out to our experienced Georgia family law and high asset divorce attorneys.